-The Fund will also invest in high-yield and investment-grade debt securities of foreign corporations.
+The Fund and Underlying Fund will also invest in high-yield and investment-grade securities of foreign corporations.
 Notes, bonds, debentures and commercial paper are the most prevalent types of corporate debt securities.
-The Fund may also purchase interests in bank loans to companies.
+The Fund and the Underlying Fund may also purchase interests in bank loans to companies.
 The credit risks of corporate debt securities vary widely among issuers.

 The credit risk of an issuer's debt security may also vary based on its priority for repayment.
 For example, higher ranking ("senior") debt securities have a higher priority than lower ranking ("subordinated") securities.
 This means that the issuer might not make payments on subordinated securities while continuing to make payments on senior securities.
 In addition, in the event of bankruptcy, holders of senior securities may receive amounts otherwise payable to the holders of subordinated securities.